NEXT WEEK ON THE BACHELOR (2/20/2012)

 Hosted by Chris Harrison, “The Bachelor” is a production of Next Entertainment in association with Warner Horizon Television.
 Mike Fleiss and Martin Hilton are the executive producers.

 This episode of “The Bachelor” will be available on ABC.com the day after airing on the network for users to watch online.
 For more information on “The Bachelor” visit ABC.com.

 “The Bachelor” is broadcast in 720 Progressive (720P), ABC’s selected HDTV format, with stereo sound.
-This program carries a TV-14,L parental guideline.
+A TV parental guideline will be assigned closer to airdate.